amine-kherroubi/portfolio-and-blog/guides/tagging_and_filtering.md

 Your post content here...
 ```

-### 3. Add Tags to Portfolio Projects
+### 3. Add Tags to Work Projects

-Create or edit a Markdown file in `src/content/portfolio/`:
+Create or edit a Markdown file in `src/content/work/`:

 ```yaml
 ---